-Neil Steven is a consultant oncologist with a strong interest in immunotherapy clinical trials, particularly in skin cancer, including both melanoma and also rarer forms of cutaneous malignancy such as Merkel Cell Carcinoma.
+Neil Steven is a consultant oncologist with a strong interest in immunotherapy clinical trials, particularly in solid cancers, and in virus-associated malignancies.

 Clinical Senior Lecturer, Institute of Immunology and Immunotherapy, University of Birmingham

 Honorary Consultant in Medical Oncology, University Hospitals Birmingham

 Neil is a medical oncologist with a strong focus on developing immunotherapy for solid tumours, and in virus-associated malignancies.
 His research is focussed on the interaction of malignancy, infection and immunity.
 He contributes expertise in the design and execution of clinical trials of immune therapy for malignant disease, with emphasis on biological outcome measures to provide proof of mechanism in humans.